CorralPeltzer/newTrackon/README.md

 Hosted and tested only with Ubuntu 18.04 LTS. **To work correctly, it needs IPv4 and IPv6 connectivity.**

 ## Installation
-After cloning the repo, to make sure you have `python3`, `pip`, `pipenv` and `sqlite3` installed, run
+After cloning the repo, to make sure you have `python3`, `pip` and `pipenv` installed, run

-* Ubuntu-Based / Debian:
+* Ubuntu-based / Debian:
 ```
-sudo apt-get install python3-pip sqlite3 python3
+sudo apt-get install python3 python3-pip
 sudo pip3 install pipenv
 ```
 Then, browse to the project root folder.
 To install the pipenv environment and dependencies, and enter the pipenv: